MRSharff/retag/README.md

 # Retag
 Easier bulk file renaming and retagging on the command line.

+I know there is a 3 liner with the sed tool for bulk renaming but you better get it right the first time.
+There is big room for error with it and I wanted something a a little more forgiving.

 Uses Golangs regex syntax.
 See https://golang.org/s/re2syntax

 This is super early development and the flags will probably change.